savoirfairelinux/sous-chef/CONTRIBUTING.md

 [TravisCI](https://travis-ci.org/) is configured to run those checks on every Pull-Request.
 It is recommanded you configure your fork to do the same.

+Note: You may have a "coverage decreased" message after creating the pull request.
+It may happen with trivial changes: [example1](https://github.com/savoirfairelinux/sous-chef/pull/633/files), [example2](https://github.com/savoirfairelinux/sous-chef/pull/671/files).
+Don't worry about it in these cases.
+We will verify the commits.

 ### Documentation

 Documentation is important and can always be improved: